g12mcgov/Barbeque/README.md

 ## **POST**:

-  The `POST` method expects a <code><b><map></b></code> to be passed in as the argument.
+  The `POST` method expects a `<map>` to be passed in as the argument.
 This way, you can construct Key/Value pairs for APIs.
 For instance, the example below shows a scenario where the given API requires 2 parameters.

   <code>client_id</code><br>
   <code>client_secret</code>